SamlonDev/userbot/README.md

 fish

 this is a pycord user-installed bot made by salmon, can be used strictly for user install (main.py) or both (main-public.py)

-quick look at the features:
+a quick look at the features:

 cuddle.py:
 Chooses a random gif and puts it in an embed
 Requires 2 users
-Has a button to "cuddle back"
+to have a button to "cuddle back"
 Works by manually choosing the user or by using the app on the user (user_command)

 dice.py: